Probability distributions

 3. Probabilities for Intervals: The probability that \(X\) falls within an interval \(a \leq X \leq b\) is given by the integral of \(f(x)\) over that interval: \(P(a \leq X \leq b) = \int_{a}^{b} f(x) dx\), for example, the probability that someone is between 74.0 (a) and 74.9 (b) inches tall.
 This differs from discrete random variables, where probabilities are assigned to specific outcomes rather than intervals.

-Imagine you’re analyzing the duration of visits to an online paper (e.g., the New York Times), measured in minutes.
+Imagine you’re analyzing the duration of visits to an online newspaper (e.g., the New York Times), measured in minutes.
 This duration is a continuous random variable because a visit can last any length of time within a range.
 The PDF for this variable might show a peak at around 15 minutes, indicating a high density (and thus a higher probability) of visits lasting close to 15 minutes.
 As the curve falls off towards longer durations, the density decreases, indicating that longer visits become progressively less likely.

 The value of the PDF at any specific point does not give the probability of the variable taking that exact value (in continuous distributions, the probability of any single, precise outcome is 0) but rather indicates the density of probability around that value.
 When considering a range of values, the PDF allows us to calculate the likelihood of the variable falling within that range by integrating the PDF over that interval.
-For example, the probability of a visitor spending between 4 and 6 minutes on the website is approximately 0.057 — or about 5.7% of visitors spend 4 to 6 minutes on the news website (you’ll see how to calculate the probability of falling with a certain interval in just a bit).
+For example, the probability of a visitor spending between 4 and 6 minutes on the website is approximately 0.06 — or about 6% of visitors spend 4 to 6 minutes on the news website (you’ll see how to calculate the probability of falling with a certain interval in just a bit).
 This is displayed in the graph below.

-Key Takeaways
+Key takeaways

 • The PDF is crucial for understanding and modeling the behavior of continuous random variables.